mtna/rds-r/README.md

 <a name="why"></a>
 ##Why RDS?
-Retrieving data and metadata for analytical, reporting, or visualization purposes is typcially a time and resource consuming process that involves several steps such:
+Retrieving data and metadata for analytical, reporting, or visualization purposes is typically a time and resource consuming process that involves several steps such as:
 -   Locating and downloading the data
 -   Converting and load into R
 -   Computing subsets or aggregation
 -   Finding relevant documentation
 -   Manually transcribing codes/classification/labels and other descriptive elements into R objects

 RDS completely simplifies this process by offeing a powerful REST API to perform all of the above in *a single step*!
-No need to download data, convert across formats, spend hours skimming though cryptic PDF/Excel/Word and othe rlegacy files for documentation.
+No need to download data, convert across formats, spend hours skimming though cryptic PDF/Excel/Word and other legacy files for documentation.

 RDS combines on the fly querying and tabulation capabilities with metadata retrieval features.
 Comprehensive variable and classification metadata can accompany any data queried through RDS, enabling immediate reuse and rendering.